zhemao/hodgepodge/README.md

 preparation for processing by programs written in languages without built-in unicode support.

+## importer.py

+Convenient methods for meta-programming around importing modules and objects in python

 These scripts are made available under the MIT License (http://www.opensource.org/licenses/mit-license.php)